 - Our trip to Switzerland is in partnership with MySwitzerland.com Visit their website to start planning your trip today.

-There are so many beautiful places in Switzerland and we have not seen them all but we certainly look forward to visiting again.
-We have had the good fortune of visiting Switzerland three times and each time we visit, we find it to be more beautiful than the next.
+There are so many amazing and beautiful places in Switzerland and we have not seen them all but we certainly look forward to visiting this beautiful country We have had the good fortune of visiting Switzerland three times and each time we visit, we find it to be more beautiful than the next.
 We can’t wait to visit again!
 Have you been to Switzerland?
 What are you favourite places to visit in Switzerland?